 When I first created this recipe, I had a summer fruit share with a local farm.
 Meaning, we’d go weekly and pick up an unknown quantity of fresh fruits.

-Turning them into this delicious strawberry pie is a perfect way to use fresh strawberries at their prime AND to make a dessert everyone will love.
+Making this delicious strawberry pie is a perfect way to use fresh strawberries at their prime.
+AND to make a dessert everyone will love.

 When Are Strawberries in Season?